 Only a measured amount of fat is used, and the gravy is made in a saucepan instead of in the roasting pan.
 Those measures eliminate the possibility of greasy gravy and lumps of flour.

-Below the recipe, find four deliciously different ways to make your gravy a little different.
+Also below, you will also find four delicious ways to make your gravy a little different this year!

 Classic turkey gravy variations